 As a self-professed book junkie, I know the feeling of overwhelm as you walk the aisles of Barnes and Nobles or Lifeway trying to find the perfect book or at least the next right book.
 If you have decision fatigue in choosing your next book, I’ve create this list of Top Christian Books for Women that will steer you in the right direction.

-Christian Books Every Woman Should Read
+Christian Books Every Woman Should Read in 2020

 For every book I have read there are two more sitting in my nightstand drawer begging to be pulled out.
 There’s something to be said about those times you can curl up and find solace in a good book.
 Over the years my favorite genre has been Christian non-fiction, whether I was reading books on spiritual growth, self help books or devotionals.
 More lately, I have delved into the Christian fiction genre and have been very pleasantly surprised.